Visit Pars Museum of Shiraz While Traveling in Iran

 This museum is a pavilion located inside Nazar garden, which goes back to Safavid period.
-While traveling in Iran and visiting historical monuments of Shiraz, you can find this site relatively opposite Karimkhan’s Citadel at a corner of Shahrdary Sq.
+While traveling in Iran and visiting the historical monuments of Shiraz, you can find this site relatively opposite Karimkhan’s Citadel at a corner of Shahrdary Sq.

 The garden used to be larger than what it is today, but it’s large enough to accommodate the building of this museum.
 The pavilion was called Kolah Farangy (foreign hat) building, a name attributed to similar buildings constructed after the influence of European arts in Iran.

 The building itself is octagonal in shape from the outside.
 The exterior of the Pars Museum is decorated by beautiful tiles decorated with floral patterns and tree-of-life designs where lots of birds and flowers are depicted in delicate harmony.
 The multi-sided design of this structure makes it look like a burial building.